 Resident Fight Director, Production Manager

 Ryan is ever-proud to be the Resident Fight Director at Ohio Shakespeare Festival.
 Past work with OSF includes Macbeth, Robin Hood: An Adventure, with Music, Henry V, and Twelfth Night.
 He is one half of the Greenshow fight duo: Foilio Puckbottom & Bard Shakesberry.
 Every first Monday, he runs the Monday Fight Night at Greystone Hall.

 As an actor combatant with the SAFD, he has well over a decade of experience in stage combat, choreography, and fight direction.
 He continues his studies of weapon systems from small sword to Aikido.
 He is blessed to do what he loves and loves what he does.
-He lives in the Akron area with his incredible choreographer wife Katie, and their two dogs, Calamity and Gypsy.
+He lives in the Akron area with his incredible choreographer wife Katie, and their dog, Calamity.

 Scott is a composer, musician and multi-instrumentalist with the Ohio Shakespeare Festival, where he composed music and lyrics for last season’s Robin Hood: An Adventure with Music; has written various parodies and settings for Greenshow and mainstage productions, and is currently collaborating on next season’s The Three Musketeers.
 Scott earned his Masters degree in Shakespeare and Performance from Mary Baldwin College.
 He is currently currently pursuing his PhD in Interdisciplinary Theatre Studies with a focus on early modern staging practices and modern folk performance at the University of Wisconsin-Madison.
 This season sees him collaborating with Chicago movement group The Seldoms, Australia’s Black Hole Theatre, and the Madison Shakespeare Company.
 Scott is an Equity Membership Candidate and an active member of the American Society for Theatre Research.